davidevernizzi/davidevernizzi.github.io/_pages/links.md

 * [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
 A tool that analyzes the content of a web page, then generates suggestions to make that page faster. #speed

+* [SWR for React](https://swr.now.sh/).
+A library that implements the stale-while-revalidate data fetching approach.
+Very easy to use and integrate in react. #react #data-fetch

 ## Design

 * [A list of MIT licensed icons](https://github.com/tabler/tabler-icons/tree/master/icons-png).
 A github repo with a set of over 350 free MIT-licensed high-quality SVG icons for you to use in your web projects.
 Each icon is designed on a 24x24 grid and a 2px stroke. #icons